 - If the buyer picks up the package, the manufacturer receives the money.

-- If the buyer doesn’t come to the post, the seller gets the cost of delivery there and back, and the buyer receives the rest of what they paid.
+- If the buyer doesn’t come to the post, the seller gets the delivery cost there and back, and the buyer receives the rest of what they paid.

-- When both parties complete the terms of the contract, the contract gets automatically closed and remains in blockchain storage.
+- When both parties complete the contract terms, the contract gets automatically closed and remains in blockchain storage.